TaylorVellios/Pewlett-Hackard-Analysis/README.md

 ![ALLCOUNTS](https://user-images.githubusercontent.com/14188580/114931298-ad03ed80-9dfb-11eb-9541-a2c3155c637f.PNG)

 <br>
-The image above is an accumulation of all job-title counts for 4 different categorizations:<br>
+The image above is an accumulation of all job-title counts for 4 different categorizations:

 * Total Current Employees
 * Retiring Count - All Current Employees Eligible for Retirement in the Next Few Years
 * Mentorship Eligible Count - Current Employees who Fall Into the Age range of Those Eligible for Mentoring